rokka-io/rokka-site/source/_references/60-users-and-memberships.md

 If you need a new user, either for example for different roles (a write user) or you need a new Api-Key, you can do that in one call.
 [Try it out](https://api.rokka.io/doc/#/admin/createMembershipAndUser)

 It's best practice to create a user with only write access for general operations, and only use the admin user when necessary.

+You can also to this directly in the [dashboard](https://rokka.io/dashboard/#/memberships).

 ```language-bash
 curl -X POST "https://api.rokka.io/organizations/awesomecompany/memberships" -H "Content-Type: application/json"  -d '{